-Today The Gold Foundation offers a place of belonging for young people with Asperger Syndrome and their families including Social Skills Programs, Youth Group as well as fun events and education seminars for the whole family.
+Today Gold Foundation offers a place of belonging for young people on the Autism Spectrum and their families including Social Skills Programs, Social Groups & Life Skills Programs as well as fun events and education seminars for the whole family.

 To think it all started with one child and one mother who was determined to change his world.
-Little did she realise that she was not alone and so began the journey to improve the lives of children with Asperger’s and in doing so has opened the door to hundreds of families on the same path.
+Little did she realise that she was not alone and so began the journey to improve the lives of young people on the Autism Spectrum and in doing so has opened the door to hundreds of families on the same path.

-Designed and developed a model for the first centre for children with Asperger Syndrome in Australia, now in our 14th year.
+Designed and developed a model for the first centre for children with ASD in Australia, now in our 14th year.

-Currently assisting 550 kids with Asperger Syndrome or High Functioning Autism and assisted hundreds of families over the past decade and beyond.
+Currently assisting 550 kids with ASD or High Functioning Autism and assisted hundreds of families over the past decade and beyond.

 Running 6 programs per week (What’s The Buzz 6-8, What’s The Buzz 9-12, You Can Do It, Youth Group & Not So Youth Group) plus regular events & seminars.